 “I did several times, I died screaming your name”

-Like I said they could have simply extracted the information from her corpse’s mind which they later do, but they instead decided to torture her instead for no reason other than sadistic cruelty.
+They decided to torture her instead for no reason other than sadistic cruelty.

 This adds a whole new dimension to the Daleks.
-Before though they were evil they never actually enjoyed inflicting pain on their victims.
+Before though they were evil, they never actually enjoyed inflicting pain on their victims.
 It was hinted at in “Destiny of the Daleks” that they enjoyed persecuting humanoids, but by and large they were not sadists.
 They killed only because they felt they had to.
 They were seemingly incapable of taking pleasure in it.

 Moffat era Daleks however enjoy extending their victims pain for as long as they possibly can.
 Just imagine being at the mercy of a Moffat era Dalek.
 Its a truly frightening thought.
-Even if you killed yourself to avoid capture they could just bring you back to life like they did to Tasha Lem.
+Even if you killed yourself to avoid capture, they could just bring you back to life like they did to Tasha Lem.
 There would be no escape from their cruelty even in death.

 At the very least when you are turned into a Cyberman they accept you, you become part of their race.
 In their own way they believe they are helping you, by removing your emotions which they see as a weakness and source of pain.